 The supplies that come under the GST liability include the supply of goods and services such as — money transfer, sale, rental, exchange, lease, disposal, license, and barter.
 Regarding liabilities regarding GST, one needs to heed whether the import of services is in the course of business.

-The amount of tax that needs to be paid and the taxability of the supply of goods and services are also considered liabilities.
+Taxpayers determine the taxability of goods and services and identify the total tax payable as liabilities.
 Aspects like the place of supply, time of supply, and location of supply also play a massive role in determining the GST liability for the various supplies.

 4. GST calculation procedures for businesses